M

 What are the benefits of this niche?

-- As a specialist in teaching phonics and phonetics, you stand out.
-That is, when students are challenged in this area, schools think about reaching out to you.
-This was my experience in 2013 when I was invited by a school to help teach two Spanish female students who couldn’t read and communicate in English.
+• You stand out as a specialist in phonics and phonetics.
+When students struggle in this area, schools know to reach out to you.
+I experienced this in 2013 when a school invited me to help teach two Spanish female students who couldn’t read or communicate in English.

-- In addition, having this specialization gives you a competitive edge as an English teacher.
+• This specialization also gives you a competitive edge as an English teacher.